IBM Cloud Docs

 The customization bundle also includes an automation directory that includes starter scripts to help you manage the lifecycle of your customized deployable architecture from onboarding and validation to publishing it to a private catalog on IBM Cloud.
 Currently, two pipeline methods are included in this directory: GitHub actions or a Toolchain from IBM Cloud.

 The following guidance provides an overview of the customization bundle and some examples of customization that you can do.
 It is not all inclusive and you can make any changes that you need.
 After you modify the architecture, you can add it to a private catalog and use IBM's tools to check for vulnerabilities, ensure security and compliance, and share the architecture with your enterprise.
-For a more in-depth customization walkthrough, see Using a customization bundle to customize a deployable architecture.
+For a more in-depth walkthrough, see Using IBM Cloud deployable architectures to build a deployable architecture.

-Depending on your level of customization, IBM Cloud might not support the deployable architecture.
-The components of the architecture that are supplied in the customization bundle are supported by IBM Cloud, but any customized code that's used to extend is not.
+Depending on your changes, IBM Cloud might not support the deployable architecture.
+The components of the architecture that are supplied in the bundle are supported by IBM Cloud, but any modified code that's used to extend is not.

 Before you begin